JeffreyDinackus/Linux-Quote-of-The-Day/README.md

 On windows, this script may make your computer more vulnerable to malware (scripts) so use with caution.
 You are liable for all outcomes.

+## Linux Install

 This part of guide is for debian distros and Mac, non debian distro may vary.
+The only real difference should be your .bashrc may be named differently on some distros I think.
 Windows below this one.

 navigate to home menu of your user on your machine: